Duties and responsibilities for both civil sub-engineers and civil engineers.

 3. Quality Assurance:

-• Enforce quality control standards and review test results for materials and construction.
+Use quality control standards and audit test results of raw materials and construction.

 4. Coordination with Stakeholders:

-• Collaborate with architects, subcontractors, and clients to align designs with expectations.
+Co-ordinate with architects, subcontractors and clients to reconcile design differences with reality.

 5. Budget and Cost Management: